mar-veloper/counter-app/README.md

 # Counter application
->This is for learning and practice purpose.
+>This is for learning and practice ReactJS.

 ## Available Scripts